Universal quantum computing with qubits embedded in trapped-ion qudits: Realizing circuits with trapped-ion-based qudits of various dimensions

-So, this approach allows storing $n$ qubits into $\lceil n/2 \rceil$ ququarts.
-The introduced `qubits-to-qudit' mapping requires an update of ways how qubit gates have to realized.

-Since each qubit ${\sf q}_1$ is always located together with some `neighboring' qubit ${\sf q}_2$ inside a qudit ${\sf Q}$, a single qubit gate $u$, acting on ${\sf q}_1$, have to be considered as a tensor product with the identity operator, acting on ${\sf q}_2$.
-Depending on position of ${\sf q}_1$ inside ${\sf Q}$, i.e. whether ${\sf q}_1$ is ${\sf q}$ or ${\sf q'}$ in~\eqref{eq:level-corresp-d4}, the single-qudit unitary $U$ that implements $u$ correspondingly takes the form:
+Since each qubit ${\sf q}_1$ is always located together with some `neighboring' qubit ${\sf q}_2$ inside a ququart ${\sf Q}$, a single qubit gate $u$, acting on ${\sf q}_1$, has to be considered as a tensor product with the identity operator, acting on ${\sf q}_2$.
+Depending on a `position' of ${\sf q}_1$ inside ${\sf Q}$, the single-qudit unitary $U$ that implements $u$ takes the form: